cameronabrams/python-exercises/01/README.md

 `A1` to `A1048577`, then you would just click on an empty cell, and type `=average($A$1:$A$1048577)` and hit return.
 However, if you try to do this, you will crash Excel, since it cannot handle more than 1,048,576 rows!
-But you really like Excel, so you could import half the data into colum A and the other half into column B, and then compute the sum of A and the sum of B separately, add them together to get the total sum, and divide _that_ by 1,048,577 to get the mean.
+But you really like Excel, so you could import half the data into column A and the other half into column B, and then compute the sum of A and the sum of B separately, add them together to get the total sum, and divide _that_ by 1,048,577 to get the mean.

 3. _Using a computer program_.
 Of course, neither of those ways is really what you should do.
 The first is